 Stand next to a bench so that it’s parallel to you.
 Place the same-side hand and knee on it, and firmly plant your other foot onto the floor.
 Reach down with your free hand and grab a dumbbell.
 Keep your back flat and your head in a neutral position.
 Row the dumbbell to your side until your elbow passes your torso.
 Complete all of your reps on one side and then switch.

 The inverted row is a bodyweight movement that can build similar back, arm, and grip strength as the pull-up.
 However, the inverted row is generally easier to do since you’re not rowing your complete bodyweight.
 This is a great move for beginners to build up both their back strength and body control.

 - You’ll engage your arms, back, and grip in a similar fashion to the pull-up for muscle activation.

-- This is a great novice variation that allows the user to progress to harder inverted row variations and then pull-ups.
+- This is a great novice variation that allows the user to progress to harder inverted row variations and eventually pull-ups.

 How to Do the Inverted Row

-The lat pulldown has you pull a bar, attached to a cable pulley, to your chest.
-The cable’s constant tension increases your muscles’ time under tension (for more stimulation and growth).
+The pulldown has you pull a bar, attached to a cable pulley, to your chest.
+The cable’s constant tension increases your time under tension for more stimulation and growth.
 Also, this is a great move for those who can’t yet do a pull-up.
-Other than the fact that you’re sitting down, a pulldown is essentially the same movement as a pull-up, except that you can pull far less than your own bodyweight.
+Other than the fact that you’re sitting down, a pulldown is essentially the same movement as a pull-up, except you don’t have to start with your entire body weight.